mark-wiemer-org/ahkpp/docs/Development.md

 This document covers the development process, from writing code to publishing a new version.

+> Throughout the document, `F1` is short for Show all commands / Open [command palette](https://code.visualstudio.com/api/ux-guidelines/command-palette)

 ## Writing

 1. Write your change on any branch other than `main`